-Greg Robinson, a doctor who lives in Washington, D.C., hoped his son Samuel would follow in his footsteps into the medical field, but not necessarily by taking the same route he did.
+Greg Robinson, a doctor who lives in Washington, D.C., hoped his son Samuel would follow in his footsteps into the medical field.
+But not necessarily by taking the same route he did.
 Instead, he urged Samuel to consider a pre-professional program because, he says, “a more general degree [such as biology or chemistry] doesn’t show you’re as serious.
-I took the long route, and I’m still paying for it.”
+I took the long route.
+I’m still paying for it.”
 Robinson believes the path to becoming a doctor would have happened much more quickly had he chosen the pre-professional route.

 Students in a pre-professional track declare their intentions to pursue a professional program in law or a specific area of health care, explains Clare Spathelf, assistant director of pre-professional programs at Bowling Green State University (BGSU) in Ohio.

 “This means that first-year undergrads in pre-med or pre-law programs are working toward multiple goals; they are transitioning into college while simultaneously preparing for graduate school,” says Spathelf.

 That was an appealing path for Samuel, who aspires to work with the U.S. Food and Drug Administration doing “something both scientific and creative”.
 With this goal in mind, he worked to align his volunteer experiences, part-time job at the YMCA, and science focus at school with the college’s requirements.
 This diligence helped him stand out and gain acceptance to a pre-professional Doctor of Pharmacy program straight out of high school.

 Students who have a clear idea of their future career are perfect candidates, says Spathelf.
 She helps oversee students enrolled in the university’s pre-professional program.
 This program supports undergraduates pursuing post-baccalaureate programs in dentistry, law, medicine, occupational therapy, optometry, pharmacy, physician assistant, physical therapy, and veterinary medicine.